Introduction: The Ancient Practice of Sauna Bathing

 Traditional Saunas

-Traditional Finnish-style steam saunas use heated rocks (with or without water) to create high temperatures typically ranging from 150-195°F (65-90°C) .
-The intense heat in these environments means sessions should generally be shorter—typically 15-20 minutes maximum for regular users.
-The high humidity in steam rooms can make the heat feel more intense, potentially requiring even shorter sessions of 5-10 minutes for beginners.
+Traditional Finnish-style steam saunas employ heated rocks (with or without water) to achieve high temperatures ranging from 150 to 195°F (65 to 90°C).
+Because of the high temperatures, sessions should be kept to a maximum of 15-20 minutes for regular users.
+The high humidity in steam rooms can make the heat seem more severe, necessitating shorter sessions of 5-10 minutes for novices.

 Infrared Saunas

-Infrared saunas use light waves to heat your body directly rather than heating the air around you.
-Operating at lower temperatures (usually 120-150°F or 49-66°C), these allow for longer sessions of 20-30 minutes.
-The gentle nature of infrared heat makes it particularly suitable for those sensitive to high temperatures or using a portable steam sauna at home.
+Infrared saunas employ light waves to heat your body directly, rather than the air around you.
+These operate at lower temperatures (about 120-150°F or 49-66°F), allowing for longer 20-30 minute sessions.
+Infrared heat's mild nature makes it ideal for individuals who are sensitive to high temperatures or use a portable steam sauna at home.

 The Remarkable Benefits of Sauna Sessions